The Metamorph: Music

 An original score was composed for this episode by Derek Wadsworth.
 Wadsworth, a jazz trombonist and composer, had been engaged to compose the score for the Gerry Anderson live-action television special The Day After Tomorrow.
 (Also known as Into Infinity, it was intended as a backdoor pilot episode for a new science-fiction series.)
 As Wadsworth's modern style, with its strong beat, would complement the new Space: 1999s action-adventure format, he was chosen as the composer for the second series.

 Reception

-James O'Neill rates "The Metamorph" three stars out of four, calling it "more action-packed and less cerebral than many [Space: 1999] Year One shows and much better than most that followed."
+Dreamwatch magazine rated "The Metamorph" 8 out of 10, calling it "an enjoyable romp".
+Giving the episode an "A" grade, SFX commented that its focus on action was to the detriment of the writing, but described it as "good fun all the same".
+James O'Neill rated the episode three stars out of four, calling it "more action-packed and less cerebral than many [Space: 1999] Year One shows and much better than most that followed."

+Daily Variety was dismissive of the episode, criticising its writing, "listless direction", "papier-mâché performances" and special effects, as well as its setting on Psychon, "a sterile world polluted with space platitudes and clichés".
+The review added: "The only redeeming feature about this overpeopled and overdrawn epic is that it is frequently interrupted for long commercials and is forced to go into a week's remission at the end of an hour."

+Baird Searles commented negatively on the episode, summing it up as "pretty rudimentary s/f".
+Although he found it "fun to watch in a mindless way", with good visuals, he regretted that despite Series 2's modified format the production still "couldn't get around to a minor matter such as getting sensible writers [...] who could put out stories that at least made a try at convincing speculative concepts."
+He argued that the writing was hampered by its set act structure, which called for a cliffhanger "at least every ten minutes".